llpeterson/direct/wireless.md

 18, 24, 36, 48, and 54 Mbps.
 At lower bit rates, it is easier to decode
 transmitted signals in the presence of noise.
-Different modulation schemes are used to achieve the various bit rates; in addition, the amount of redundant informationin the form of error-correcting codes is varied.
+Different modulation schemes are used to achieve the various bit rates; in addition, the amount of redundant information in the form of error-correcting codes is varied.
 More redundant information means higher resilience to bit errors at the cost of lowering the effective data rate (since more of the transmitted bits